 What 5 popular IT certifications really cost (3-year totals)

-Every figure below traces to the vendor's published prices (see each certification's cost page for the dated breakdown).
+The exam and renewal fees below come from the vendors' published prices; the three-year totals are RoleMath's sums of them (see each certification's cost page for the dated breakdown).
 'Self-study' is the exam plus renewal with free preparation; 'with training' adds a paid course.

 | Certification | Exam fee | Renewal (3 yr) | Self-study total (3 yr) | With training (3 yr) |